dougjaso/scv-bootcamp-temp/introduction/prep_06.md

 1. Choose Routing and select **Queues**.
 1. Select **BasicQueue**
 1. In the Outbound caller ID number menu, select the phone number that you claimed.
-1. In the Outbound whisper flow menu, select **Sample SCV Outbound Flow ith Transcription using Contact Lens**.
+1. In the Outbound whisper flow menu, select **Sample SCV Outbound Flow with Transcription using Contact Lens**.
 1. Choose **Save**

 ### Test basic telephony routing